 Rwanda is a country of immeasurable complexities and contradictions.
 Demarcation of class, terrain and power constantly overlap, perilously in flux.
 Lines of land ownership/tenure are unclear.
 Administrative boundaries within which the built environment is regulated are only becoming evident to the government; there are no building codes, no planning laws and a widespread lack of professional capacity.
 High-rise buildings atop hilltops are the visible, physical representations of power and authority.
 Hillsides and valleys are the less visible living conditions of the subservient majority.
 Residing in a low-lying valley called Kimisagara is Esperance, a local Rwandan football team that works within the eponymous vibrant low-income community.

 Discussing division between Hutus and Tutsis is forbidden in Rwanda.
 No one talks about it.
 No one refers to it, and it is off limits to the boundaries of conversation.
 Esperance uses the social common denominator of football to gather youth as a conduit to topics surrounding conflict and to engage with this difficult subject.
-In the past, arising from political autocracy of local authorities, Esperance could not conduct their youth programmes independently or effectively.
+In the past, arising from political autocracy of local authorities, Esperance could not conduct their youth programs independently or effectively.
 Negotiating a plot of land within the boundaries of the Kimisagara primary school to build their own center, I was asked by Architecture for Humanity to design and build a center for Esperance.

 Kimisagara is a large informal settlement.
 Most of Kigali’s built environment is technically informal, in that it was developed before and outside of the existence of a normative planning process.
 However, Rwanda has arbitrarily defined what is commonly accepted within the built environment, reinforced by the generic bland aesthetics promoted by the city master plan.
 Definitions through inherited notions of modernity as a result of post-colonialism, the formal versus informal dichotomy is fundamentally shaping the fabric of the city and in turn the socio-economic boundaries are clearly defined within Kigali.